mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 ### 2. Understanding the flow logic

-We can traverse the OvS OpenFlow tables one by one and try to follow which rules the packet will cross.
-But this requres some experience in the matter.
+One can traverse the OvS OpenFlow tables and try to follow which rules the packet will cross.
+But this requires some experience in the matter.
+The starting point is to determine the instance compute node and TAP interface.
+This can be easily captured by checking the instance libvirt XML file.
+In my case it is __tapab12213e-3c__.
+With this I check the br-int table 0 where all starts:

 {% highlight bash %}
 [root@ice-com-02 ~]# ovs-ofctl dump-flows br-int table=0 --no-stats